A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Local explanations and the decision support system

-An illustration of a decision support system created based on the output from both the XGBoost prediction models and the SHAP local explanations is shown in Figure \ref{fig:dss}.
 Module 1 and 2 are the predictions from the classification model, where it is slippery if the probability of slippery conditions is higher than 50\%.
-The probabilities are scaled to transform the expectation value of 0.0247 to 50\%, to match the threshold used in Table \ref{tab:conf_tot}.
-Module 4 is the output from the regression model, converted to braking action according to Table \ref{tab:scales}.
+The probabilities are scaled to transform the expectation value of 0.0247 to 50\%, to match the threshold used in Table~\ref{tab:conf_tot}.
+Module 4 is the output from the regression model, converted to braking action according to Table~\ref{tab:scales}.
 Module 5 and 6 are outputs from the local explanations, which shows arguments for the prediction.
 The ten variables with highest SHAP value magnitude are given as arguments, where only up to five positive and five negative arguments are shown.
 The system shows the explanation of the classification model if the probability of slippery conditions is below 50\% (non-slippery conditions), and shows the output from the explanations of the regression model if it is above 50\% (slippery conditions).
 This way we make sure that the explanations focus on output from the model that is most trained within the given range.
-Module 3 is an additional feature to provide even more information and is an implementation of Huseby \& Rabbes' \citep{HUSEBY12} scenario model, to provide more transparency by giving information about any potential slippery scenarios.
+Module 3 is an additional feature to provide even more information and is an implementation of Huseby \& Rabbes' (2012) \citep{HUSEBY12} scenario model, to provide more transparency by giving information about any potential slippery scenarios.

-The illustration gives the same example as Figure \ref{fig:shap_local}.
+The illustration gives the same example as Figure~\ref{fig:shap_local}.
 At this time XGBoost classify the runway conditions as \textit{Slippery} with a 60\% probability, and that the braking action is medium.
 The user can see that the main reason for this level of slipperiness is because of dry snow on ice with a depth of 8mm, and that the air temperature is almost zero and the horizontal visibility is low.
 The SHAP values are given as text, as this is easier to comprehend for the end users.
 The system should have two separate interfaces, one for each runway, where the variable \textit{airport runway} will be used to divide the predictions into two.